 Lorna added; “I’m just so proud of Alfie; the odds were always stacked against him and at every step nothing went his way, things only got worse yet he fought so hard to stay exactly where he belongs.”

-We’re so pleased to report that almost five years after receiving his transplant, and 15 months on from his meeting, Alfie is still doing well, and that is thanks to our wonderful donor Christin.
-And, in part, that is thanks to DKMS being an international organisation with a clear message: blood cancer knows no borders.
+We are so pleased to report that almost five years after receiving his transplant, and 15 months on from his meeting, Alfie is still doing well.
+That is thanks to our wonderful donor Christin, and, in part, thanks to DKMS being an international organisation with a clear message: blood cancer knows no borders.

 Every day, more than 21 DKMS donors donate stem cells or bone marrow for patients in their local country, or overseas.
 Stem cells are being delivered by DKMS around the clock.
 So far, over 92,000 people around the world have received a potentially lifesaving blood stem cell donation through DKMS.